-When launching a published Remote Desktop Protocol (RDP) application with multiple monitors in an Ubuntu endpoint, only one monitor displays content even though the client machine has multiple monitors.
-The "Use all my monitors for the remote session" checkbox in the display

-- option of RDP application is selected before connecting to a remote desktop through RDP.
+- When launching a published Remote Desktop Protocol (RDP) application with multiple monitors in an Ubuntu endpoint, only one monitor displays content even though the client machine has multiple monitors.
+The "Use all my monitors for the remote session" checkbox in the display option of RDP application is selected before connecting to a remote desktop through RDP.
 The issue occurs in the seamless mode and multi-monitor setup.
 [CVADHELP-16768] - Citrix Workspace app does not pass the Clientname and clientaddress parameters to DDC during resource enumeration.
 As a result, Set-BrokerAccessPolicyRule filtered with client name or client IP might not work properly.
-[CVADHELP-17667]
+[CVADHELP-17667] - When you preview a video using webcam in the Skype, the preview might show a black screen.
+[HDX-37860]